Emulation of stochastic simulators using generalized lambda models: Application examples

 \subsection{Example 3: Asian options}

-In the first application, we apply the proposed method to a financial case study, namely an \emph{Asian option} \cite{Kemna1990}.
+In this third example, we apply the proposed method to a financial case study, namely an \emph{Asian option} \cite{Kemna1990}.
 Such an option, a.k.a. average value option, is a derivative contract, the payoff of which is contingent on the average price of the underlying asset over a certain fixed time period.
-Due to the path-dependent nature, an Asian option has a complex behavior, and its valuation is not straightforward, as opposed to European options.
+Due to the path-dependent nature, an Asian option has complex behavior, and its valuation is not straightforward, as opposed to European options.

-Recall the Black-Scholes model defined in \cref{eq:GBM} that represents the evolution of a stock price $S_t(\ve{x})$.
+Recall the Black--Scholes model defined in \cref{eq:GBM} that represents the evolution of a stock price $S_t(\ve{x})$.
 Instead of relying on the stock price on the maturity date $t=T$, the payoff of an Asian call option reads

 where $A_t(\ve{x})$ is called the \emph{continuous average process}, and $K$ denotes the \emph{strike price}.
 Because $A_T(\ve{x})$ plays an important role in the Asian option modeling \cref{eq:V-A}, the PDF of $A_T(\ve{x})$ is of interest in this case study.
 As in \Cref{sec:ex1}, we set $T=1$, which corresponds to a one-year inspection period.
 We choose $X_1 \sim \cu(0,0.1)$ and $X_2\sim \cu(0.1,0.4)$ for the two input random variables.
 Unlike $S_1(\ve{x})$, the distribution of $A_1(\ve{x})$ cannot be derived analytically.
 It is necessary to simulate the trajectory of $S_t(\ve{x})$ to compute $A_1(\ve{x})$.
 Based on the Markovian and lognormal properties of $S_t(\ve{x})$, we apply the following recursive equations for the path simulation with a time step $\Delta t = 0.001$: